schwemj/time-calculator/README.md

 and returns the resulting time of day.

 To use it, call and print the add_time() function with a start time and a duration as arguments.
-If desired, enter a weekday in string-format as third argument.
+If desired, enter a weekday in string-format as third argument (case insensitive).

 Boundaries: